Kick The Training Wheels Off With These Frequently Asked Questions

 I don’t live in Minnesota, but would like to start a Free Bikes 4 Kidz affiliate in my city.
 Can you help me do that?

 Great question.
-We get asked this question all the time, and we have begun to expand all throughout the US.
+We get asked this question all the time, and FB4K National has begun to expand all throughout the US.
 Please click the National Contact link to get in touch with the national organization for more information.